DATA-606-FALL-2022/TEAM_B/proposal_draft.md

 ## UNIT OF ANALYSIS

-* Our unit of analysis is to find out the type of skin cancer for patients. ~2298 samples of observations are expected to be analyzed.
+* Our unit of analysis is to find out the type of skin cancer for patients. ~2298 samples of rows and 26 columns.

 ### What variables/measures do you plan to use in your analysis (variables should be tied to the questions in #3)?
- + We will using gender, age, skin_cancer, cancer_history
+ + We will using patient_id, gender, age, cancer_history

 ### What kinds of techniques/models do you plan to use (for example, clustering, NLP, ARIMA, etc.)?
 * We will applying machine learning classification and deep learning CNN modelling.